anismhd/Euler-Maruyama-MATLAB/README.md

 # Euler-Maruyama-MATLAB
 Euler-Maruyama function for Solving Stochastic Differential Equations using Numerical Integration of Ito integrals

-This a MATLAB function for solving stochastic differential equations using Euler-Maruyama integration Initially written as part of structural reliability class of STG Ragukhanth, IIT Madras
+This a MATLAB function for solving stochastic differential equations using Euler-Maruyama integration.
+Initially written as part of structural reliability class of STG Ragukhanth, IIT Madras.
-       Later reviced and uploaded to GitHub on 1st October 2017 by
+       Later reviced and uploaded to GitHub on 1st October 2017.

+           by

            Anis Mohammed Vengasseri

            anis.mhd@gmail.com

            https://github.com/anismhd

  Description of Function

  Function inputs are,
    1. time - a vector stores time
    2. X0   - A vector that stores initial condition